zevaz13/AgenticAIprojects/README.md

 # Agentic AI Projects

-This repository contains a collection of **agentic AI projects** exploring how large language models can interact with tools, data, and users in structured, goal-oriented workflows.
+This repository contains a collection of **agentic AI projects** exploring how large language models LLMs can interact with tools, data, and users in structured, goal-oriented workflows.

 The focus is on building practical systems that combine: